Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 These dates hold significance not only for nations but also for countless families whose histories are intertwined with them.
 My grandfather’s journey to the U.S. in 1984, amidst a civil war in El Salvador, reflects the resilience and hope that have defined generations.

-When my grandfather immigrated, he hoped of bringing his family as soon as possible.
-He worked two jobs to get his wife and children by 1990.
+When my grandfather immigrated, he hoped to bring his family as soon as possible.
+He worked two jobs to bring his wife and children over by 1990.
 My grandparents and mother, all U.S. citizens now, sacrificed, leaving family and friends behind, knowing it was what was best.

-Their sacrifices paved the way for me and my siblings to pursue whatever endeavor we chose to take on.
+Their sacrifices paved the way for my siblings and me to pursue whatever endeavor we chose to take on.
 For me, it is serving in the U.S. Air Force.
 As a first-generation Hispanic American born in the U.S., it is a privilege and honor to serve in a country that has provided my family a new life full of opportunities.

 National Hispanic Heritage Month also serves as a time to honor all Hispanic Americans who have served or currently serve in the military.
 We have a long history of serving across multiple branches of the U.S. military, dating back to the American Civil War.